 We’re so thrilled to release David Conte’s 2-disc vocal album Everyone Sang, on the Arsis label, a project which has been several years in the making.
-The performers on this album are all very accomplished, so we wanted to make this post to give them all a shout-out and share their bios.
+A modest booklet is included in the physical copy (and viewable here), and we wanted to share extended performer information, program notes, and texts, below.

 [In order of appearance on the album]